mahmudstat/blog/_posts/2025-03-29-graph-explainers.md

 hidden: false
 ---

-Absolutely!
 Here's a list of versatile words and phrases to effectively describe tables and graphs, categorized for clarity:

 **1. Describing Trends and Changes:**